DataFire/Integrations/integrations/generated/paylocity/README.md

 Paylocity uses a combination of RSA and AES cryptography.
 As part of the setup, each client is issued a public RSA key.

 Paylocity recommends the encryption of the incoming requests as additional protection of the sensitive data.
 Clients can opt-out of the encryption during the initial setup process.
-Opt-out will allow Paylocity to process un-encrypted requests.
+Opt-out will allow Paylocity to process unencrypted requests.

 The Paylocity Public Key has the following properties: